-There are essentially three unofficial quality tiers of Mendoza Malbec based on price.
-While outliers do exist (overpriced introductory wines or underpriced superior quality wines), for the most part, you’ll find this pricing structure to hold true.
+There are three unofficial quality tiers of Mendoza Malbec based on price.
+While outliers do exist (overpriced introductory wines or underpriced superior quality wines), for the most part, you’ll find this a consistent pricing structure.

-- $12–$20 Good Introductory Wines: Entry level wines, which are usually produced in large quantities, tend to focus on Mendoza’s smooth, juicy-fruity style without too much oak.
+- $12–$20 Good Introductory Wines: Entry-level wines usually produced in large quantities, tend to focus on Mendoza’s smooth, juicy-fruity style without too much oak.
 Why use less oak aging?
 Well, oak barrels and aging cost money.

 How long will Mendoza Malbec age?

 Now that Argentine Malbec has garnered top scores from critics, many of us who love the stuff want to add it to our cellars.
-But, that raises a very important question: if these wines improve with age, are they likely to give a good return on investment?
+But, that raises a fundamental question: if these wines improve with age, are they likely to return on investment?

-- 10–20+ Years Aging Potential: Structured, racy Malbec wines with dark fruit flavors, notable acidity, and a powerful, chewy, or tight (tannic) finish are usually anticipated for drinkability within 10–20 years of the vintage.
+- 10–20+ Years Aging Potential: Structured, racy Malbec wines with dark fruit flavors, notable acidity, and a powerful, chewy, or tight (tannic) finish aim for drinkability within 10–20 years of the vintage.
 Of the wines that were rated, we noted this style typically received over 93 points.